MicrosoftDocs/power-pages-docs/power-pages-docs/security/oauth-implicit-grant-flow.md

 ## Custom certificates

-Using the default certificate for OAuth 2.0 implicit grant flow is [deprecated](/power-pages/important-changes-deprecations#oauth-20-implicit-grant-flow-within-your-portal).
-You will need to use a custom certificate while using the OAuth 2.0 endpoint.
 Use the [Power Platform admin center](/power-apps/maker/portals/admin/manage-custom-certificates) to upload the custom certificate.
 After uploading the custom certificate, you need to update site settings as below:

 1. Go to the [Portal Management app](../configure/portal-management-app.md) and in the **Website** section, select **Site Settings**.